Accuracy-Efficiency Trade-Offs in Spiking Neural Networks: A Lempel-Ziv Complexity Perspective on Learning Rules: Background on Learning Rules in Spiking Neural Networks

 It is a form of Hebbian learning (\ref{Hebb}).
 It is essential for modeling the temporal dynamics of biological neural systems.
 Unlike traditional learning methods, its event-driven nature enables unsupervised learning, allowing neural networks to adapt autonomously to temporal patterns in input data.
 This makes it valuable for processing spatio-temporal signals, such as sensory data.
-However, STDP requires careful parameter tuning, as factors like scaling and time constants significantly impact network behavior.
-In addition, its computational demands can be high, particularly in large-scale simulations \cite{Cellina2023}.
+In addition, its computational demands can be high in large-scale simulations.